esmero/archipelago-documentation/docs/webformsasinput.md

 ![Manage Display](../imgs/manage-display.jpg)

 On the top you will see all your View Modes Listed, with the `Default` one selected and expanded.
-The Table that follows has one row per Field attached/partof this Content Type.
+The Table that follows has one row per Field attached/part of this Content Type.
 Some of the fields are part of the Content Type itself, in this case Digital Object (bundled) and some other ones are common to every Content Entity derived from a Node.
-"Field" column contains each field name (not their type, reason why you don't see Strawberry Field there!) but we can tell your right now that there is one, named "Descriptive Metadata" that is of `SBF` type.
+The "Field" column contains each field name (not their type, reason why you don't see Strawberry Field there!) but we can tell you right now that there is one, named "Descriptive Metadata", that is of `SBF` type.

 <details><summary>Wait!
 Which are the fields in my Content Type?</summary>
 <span>